 My own main sources are the Bundesarchiv-Militärarchiv, Freiburg; Luftwaffe aircraft loss reports from the Imperial War Museum, London; and deciphered German signals, translated daily situation reports and British Operations Watch reports at the National Archives, Kew, London.

 Since this article first appeared I have received invaluable help from Marcel Hogenhuis and Rod McKenzie.
 Rod had further information from Keilig’s Flugbuch and pointed me to some ULTRA messages I’d missed and which I was able to check out soon after at the National Archives (and I found a couple more myself).
+In 2017 he generously forwarded more information from Freiburg about the unit's strength and re-equipment.
 Marcel was able to tell me that the Staffel’s lone He 219 had originally served with I./NJG 1 and that Hüschens had arrived there to collect it on 29 June 1944.
 Michaël (SES) Svejgaard pointed me to his own website's page on flights between Britain and Sweden (linked later on this page).
-Russell supplied the information about the Stirling shot down on 28 December 1944.
+Russell supplied the information about the Stirling shot down on 28 December 1944 and Theo Boiten identified the Lancaster that fell on the 31st of that month.

 These other sources agree that the unit had its origins in a night fighting detachment formed from crews of 13.(Z)/JG 5.
 After conversion training at the end of 1943, Nachtjagdstaffel Finnland was constituted in January 1944.
 On 4 March 1944, Hptm.
 Werner Hüschens was posted from II./NJG 2 to Luftflotte 5 along with night fighter controller Oberst Bongartz and three signals officers.